wadhah101/insat-gl-knowledge/docs/GL4/Semester 2/Software Architecture/Software Architecture 946334d2c384444da293ded724bb91f0.md

 ![Untitled](Software%20Architecture%20946334d2c384444da293ded724bb91f0/Untitled%207.png)

 It is generally used in enterprises  where every department has its own Broker + one centrelized

 - Could be used as MOM (only transfer data)

     ++ asynchronous communication

     ++ gestion des pannes

 - Or as middleware which is more intelligent

      ++ security (works as firewall): access control

     ++ data transformation

     ++ decoupling

     ++ service aggregation

     ++ Interoperability (the ability to work and adapt with other system and machines)

+#### Cons

-    **Cons**: Performance, SPOF
+    Performance, SPOF

 ### Master-worker